ravenxrz/ravenxrz.github.io/source/_posts/CMU-15445-proj4-concurrency-control.md

   /* change txn state to shrinking if txn isolation is "RR"! */ if (txn->GetState() != TransactionState::ABORTED && txn->GetState() != TransactionState::COMMITTED) {
     if (txn->GetIsolationLevel() ==
-        IsolationLevel::REPEATABLE_READ) { /* RR mode unlocks all locks until txn ends, so no other locks can be get */ txn->SetState(TransactionState::SHRINKING);
+        IsolationLevel::REPEATABLE_READ) { /* RR unlocks all locks until txn ends, so no other locks can be get */ txn->SetState(TransactionState::SHRINKING);
     }
   }